laura-swe/Cup-Guessing-Game/README.md

 # Cup Guessing Game
-A java implementation of "the cup guessing game" where a ball is hidden under cups while a player is watching; the player then must choose the correct cup the ball is in.
+This app is a java implementation of "the cup guessing game".
+The game starts with a ball being hidden under cups while a player is watching.
+The premise of the game is for a player to correctly guess which cup holds the ball.
 All media files are contained within the source directory (/src).
-Edits of the algorithm and changing the implementaion should only take place in PirateShellGame.java
+Changing the implementaion should only take place in PirateShellGame.java